Cost to Start a European Wax Center Franchise in 2026

 European Wax Center is on the SBA Franchise Directory, qualifying franchisees for expedited SBA loan eligibility.
 At $278K–$425K, SBA 7(a) is the primary financing path.
 Underwriters evaluate:

 ClearValue Lending works with personal care franchise operators from first-unit builds to multi-location expansion.
-Apply at Find my match.
-Your file routes to one matched lender.
+Start at small business financing or apply at Find my match.
+Your file routes to the funding partners best matched to your file.
 Use our business loan calculator to model monthly payments.

 Sources